holidayextras/jsonapi-server/README.md

 # jsonapi-server

-A config driven NodeJS framework implementing [`json:api`](http://jsonapi.org/).
+A config driven NodeJS framework implementing [`json:api`](http://jsonapi.org/) and [`graphQl`](http://graphql.org/).
 You define the resources, it provides the api.

 ### Motivation / Justification / Rationale

-This framework solves the challenge of json:api without coupling us to any one ORM solution.
+This framework solves the challenges of json:api and GraphQL without coupling us to any one ORM solution.
 Every other module out there is either tightly coupled to a database implementation, tracking an old version of the json:api spec, or is merely a helper library for a small feature.
 If you're building an API and your use case only involves reading and writing to a data store... well count yourself lucky.
 For everyone else, this framework provides the flexibility to provide a complex API without being confined to any one technology.

 A config driven approach to building an API enables:
  * Enforced json:api responses
+ * Automatic GraphQL schema generation
  * Request validation
  * Payload validation
  * Automatic documentation generation